TRNG-00002423/Jackson-Champion/Week1-Git-Python/Monday/git-branching.md

 git commit -m "Add test plan document" git push origin feature/add-test-plan**'

-4: Repeated steps 2 and 3 for another file named 'test-cases.md', staged and committed the changes with the message "**Add initial test cases**"
+4: Repeated steps 2 and 3 for another file named 'test-cases.md'.
+The changes are then staged and  committed with the message "**Add initial test cases**"

 5: Verified the commit with '**git log --oneline**' and verified 3 commits on feature/add-test-plan, and only one on the main branch